437700418/Harbor.Client/README.md

-# .NET Client for Horbor Remote API
+# .NET Client for Harbor Remote API

 This library allows you to interact with [Harbor REST API]  endpoints in your .NET applications.